 Access Frequently Asked Questions.

-Professional Liability Insurance Requirements
+Professional Liability Insurance Requirements for Agencies and Groups that Provider Outpatient Therapy

 - Agencies and groups that provide outpatient therapy and/or psychiatric services must list each practitioner on the agency/group professional liability insurance certificate who are credentialed with Alliance.
 Alliance requires a copy of the agency/group professional liability insurance certificate and/or attachments on the insurance company’s letterhead that lists the practitioner and coverage limits or the attestation letter and copy of the agency/group insurance certificate when an enrollment application is submitted for each practitioner.
 Access a sample attestation letter.